achihohochi/AIEO2/Session_04_Bulding_Complex_End_to_End_LLM_Applications/README.md

    - Christmas-themed UI

 You'll learn to:
-- Deploy FastAPI backends to Vercel
+- Deploy FastAPI backends to Vercel or Render
 - Deploy Next.js frontends to Vercel
 - Configure environment variables
 - Connect frontend to backend